Chinz/slate_apidocs/source/index.html.md

-# Discovering and manipulating southbound infrastructure
+# Accessing the inventory of a managed southbound resource

 FODIM allows northbound clients to monitor telemetry data from southbound compute, network, and storage resources including chassis by exposing Redfish SystemService endpoints.
 It also offers the capability to search southbound resources by applying filters.